 When most people think of bankruptcy, they think of Chapter 7 bankruptcy, where you lose most of your possessions, and the remainder of your debts are written off.
 It is heartbreaking to work hard for years to acquire properties only to fall into terrible financial circumstances and risk their loss in foreclosure proceedings.
 These are some of the benefits of Chapter 13 bankruptcy:

-- Asset protection: It protects the assets you worked so hard to acquire from forfeiture due to unpaid debt.
-Unlike Chapter 7 bankruptcy, you get to keep more of your assets, and some of your unsecured debts are discharged.
+Asset protection: It protects the assets you worked so hard to acquire from forfeiture due to unpaid debt.
+Unlike Chapter 7 bankruptcy, you can keep more assets, and some unsecured debts are discharged.
 You can even stop wage garnishments.

-- Co-signer liability is reduced: It reduces the liabilities faced by any co-signers on your debts, offering them more protection than filing Chapter 7 in Atlanta.
-This is an excellent way to protect your loved ones which might have helped you guarantee a loan.
+Co-signer liability is reduced: It reduces any co-signer liabilities on your debts, offering them more protection than filing Chapter 7 in Atlanta.
+This is an excellent way to protect your loved ones, which might have helped you guarantee a loan.

-Note that some debts are considered priority debts and must be paid before others.
+Note that some debts are considered priority and must be paid before others.
 Ensure you capture this in your repayment plan.
 Such priority debts include overdue child support and outstanding tax bills.
-Otherwise, you can pick the order your debts are paid off.
+Otherwise, you can pick up the order once your debts are paid off.

 Why You Need Chapter 13 Bankruptcy Attorneys in Atlanta

 The bankruptcy process can be long and may drain you emotionally before it is completed.
-Atlanta Chapter 13 bankruptcy attorneys can help you throughout the process and ensure you get the debt relief you deserve.
+An experienced Atlanta bankruptcy attorney can help you throughout the process and ensure you get the debt relief you deserve.

-You might be wondering, “Why should I hire an attorney to file bankruptcy petitions on my behalf when I can do it myself for free?”
+You might wonder, “Why should I hire an Atlanta bankruptcy lawyer to file bankruptcy petitions when I can do it for free?”
 The short answer to this question is that the benefits of hiring a bankruptcy attorney far outweigh the cost.

 Bankruptcy attorneys understand the bankruptcy code and have what it takes to help you prepare for your case and get favorable results.